elinevich/k8s_gataway/readme.md

 # Coming changes of Ingress
 ## The Kubernetes API Gateway in GKE, Contour, NGINX implementations

+> This article contains an explanation of the new powerful technology from Kubernetes - Gateway API, the benefits of using it with an example of GKE, Contour and NGINX

 * [What is the Gateway API?
 Will it replace the Ingress?](#what-is-the-gateway-api-will-it-replace-the-ingress)
 * [What problems does the Ingress have? ](#what-problems-does-the-ingress-have)
 * [What advantages does the Gateway API have over the Ingress? ](#what-advantages-does-the-gateway-api-have-over-the-ingress)